Sweeping Arrangements of Non-Piercing Curves in Plane: Preliminaries

 \section{Preliminaries}

-Let $\vec{S}^1$ denote a circle centered at the origin and oriented counter-clockwise around the origin.
-An oriented Jordan curve $\gamma$ is a continuous injective map from $\vec{S}^1\to\mathbb{R}^2$ that respects the orientation of $\vec{S}^1$. i.e., the origin is mapped to a point in the region bounded by $\gamma$.
+Let $\mathbb{S}^1$ denote a circle centered at the origin.
+A Jordan curve $\gamma$ is a continuous injective map from $\mathbb{S}^1\to\mathbb{R}^2$.
+By the Jordan curve theorem (see~\cite{DBLP:books/daglib/0030489}, Chapter 2), $\gamma$ splits the plane into two parts - a bounded part (called the \emph{interior} of $\gamma$), denoted $\tilde\gamma$~\footnote{A region $r\subseteq\mathbb{R}^2$ is said to be \emph{simply-connected} if any closed loop can be continuously deformed to a point inside the region.}), and an unbounded part called the \emph{exterior} of $\gamma$.
+We orient $\gamma$ so that the bounded region lies to its left, and we assume that the map from $\mathbb{S}^1$ to $\gamma$ is such that the origin is mapped to the interior of $\gamma$.

 Unless otherwise stated, by a \emph{curve}, we will mean an oriented Jordan curve.

-In the following, we represent by $\Gamma$ a finite set of oriented Jordan curves.
-For any $\gamma \in \Gamma$, we denote by $\tilde{\gamma}$, the bounded region defined by $\gamma$.
-Observe that $\tilde{\gamma}$ is simply-connected\footnote{A region $r\subseteq\mathbb{R}^2$ is said to be \emph{simply-connected} if any closed loop can be continuously deformed to a point inside the region.}.

 A \emph{traversal} of a curve is a walk starting at an arbitrary point on the curve, walking in the direction of its orientation and returning to the starting point.

-Let $\mathcal{A}(\Gamma)$ denote the arrangement of the curves in $\Gamma$.
-We assume throughout the paper that the curves are in general position, i.e., no three curves intersect at a point, any pair of curves intersect in a finite number of points, and they intersect transversally (i.e., they cross) at these points.
-The arrangement consists of vertices (0-dimensional faces), where two curves intersect, arcs (1-dimensional faces) which are segments of curves between vertices and cells (2-dimensional faces) which are the connected regions of $\mathbb{R}^2\setminus\Gamma$.
-The boundary of a cell thus consists of vertices and arcs.
-Each arc is a portion of a curve, and each vertex is the intersection of two of the curves.
-The set of curves which contribute one or more arcs to the boundary of a cell are said to define the cell.
-If a curve $\alpha$ contributes an arc to the boundary of a cell $C$, we say that $C$ \emph{lies on} $\alpha$.
+In the following, we denote by $\Gamma$, a finite set of oriented Jordan curves, and we use $\tilde\Gamma$ to denote the set $\{ \tilde\gamma: \gamma \in \Gamma\}$ of bounded regions defined by the curves in $\Gamma$.
+We assume throughout this paper that the curves in $\Gamma$ are in \emph{general position}, i.e., no three curves intersect at a point, any pair of curves intersect in a finite number of points, and they intersect transversely (i.e., they cross) at these points.

+{\bf Arrangement.} The \emph{arrangement} $\AG$ defined by $\Gamma$ is the decomposition of $\mathbb{R}^2$ into relatively open \emph{cells} of dimensions $0,1$ and $2$ induced by $\Gamma$, where each cell is a maximal connected set of points lying in the intersection of a fixed subset of $\tilde\Gamma$.
+For convenience, we use the phrase `arrangement of $\Gamma$' to refer to $\AG$.
+The usual term for cells of dimensions $0, 1$ and $2$ are respectively, the vertices, edges, and faces of $\AG$.
+In this paper we use the usual terminology of \emph{vertices} and \emph{edges} to refer to the cells of dimension $0$ and $1$ respectively, but we use the term \emph{cell} to denote the faces (cells of dimension 2) in $\AG$.
+The curves which contribute one or more edges to the boundary of a cell $C$ are said to \emph{define} the cell.
+If a curve $\alpha$ contributes an edge to the boundary of a cell $C$, we say that $C$ \emph{lies on} $\alpha$.